nruhm/diarscription/docs/reference/audio/sample-e/gold-reference.md

 249
 00:15:08,648 --> 00:15:14,659
-[SPEAKER_00]: But so we can mess around with some of the statuses too and that monitoring status
+[SPEAKER_00]: But so we've been messing around with some of the statuses too and that monitoring status

 250
 00:15:14,639 --> 00:15:16,701
-[SPEAKER_00]: that we have in Jura.
+[SPEAKER_00]: that we have in Jira.

 251
 00:15:17,373 --> 00:15:22,388